nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 ### Q7: What operational events will you have as a team?
 **WEEKLY MEETING WITH THE PARTNER**

-Our weekly meeting with the partner is scheduled for Thursday 1 pm.
+Our weekly meeting with the partner is scheduled for Thursday at 1 pm.
 The first meeting was held offline on Thursday, September 30.
 The second meeting was also held offline on Thursday, October 7.
 All subsequent weekly meetings will be run in person with a possibility to join via Zoom as well.

 * **Before the meeting:** The team’s project manager prepares a meeting agenda and emails it to the team and the partner.